Nessi-datatool/nessi/docs/freshness_monitoring.md

 Freshness monitoring allows users to define Service Level Agreements (SLAs) for data freshness and monitor compliance with these SLAs over time.
 This feature is essential for ensuring that data is up-to-date and reliable for downstream consumers.

 The freshness monitoring system integrates with Delta Lake to track the last update time of tables and compare it against defined SLAs.
-It provides visibility into data freshness through a dashboard, CLI commands, and a Python API.
+It provides visibility into data freshness through CLI commands and a Python API, with comprehensive reporting capabilities.

 ## Overview